12 Art Books for Your Summer Holidays

 The images include citrons, lemons, pineapples, and bitter oranges.
 Yet, the most decadent aspect is that they are represented in majestic, surreal scenes.
 These include Genovese sea views, the Schönbrunn Palace, a sun-bathed yard in Bologna, and small South American towns.
 The images beautifully depict both foreign lands and their fruits.
 Full of color, they take us back to a time when citrus fruits really were exotic.

 Volkamer published these plates in a two-volume work in 1708 with the lengthy title, The Nuremberg Hesperides, or: A detailed description of the noble fruits of the citron, lemon and bitter orange; how these may be correctly planted, cared for and propagated in that and neighboring regions.
-Now, these images have been collected and organised into J. C. Volkamer.
-The Book of Citrus Fruits (2021) by Professor and art historian, Iris Lauterbach.
+Now, these images have been collected and organized into J. C. Volkamer.
+The Book of Citrus Fruits (2021) by a professor and art historian, Iris Lauterbach.